dikshatripathi/addCourses/README.md

-Simple page which add remove edit the subject name by using javaScript
+Simple page which add , remove and edit the subject name by using javaScript